nunchistudio/hashibox/documentation/overview.md

 - `inventory.yaml`: This file is used by Bolt and allows us to organize our nodes per groups so we can then run tasks on different groups of nodes such as every nodes acting as `clients`, or every nodes in the `us-west-1` datacenter.
+- `scripts/`: This contains the automation scripts used in the `Makefile`, executed on your local machine.
 - `modules/`: This contains Bolt tasks and plans to execute on the remote nodes.
-- `uploads/`: This directory is used to upload files for each node, in each datacenter, for each region.
+- `uploads/`: This directory contains the files uploaded on each node, in each datacenter, for each region.
   - `us/`: Applied for the `us` region.
     - `_defaults/`: This directory contains the default configuration files that will be applied to all nodes present in the `us` region.
-    - `us-west-1/`: This directory contains the specific configuration files for the `us-west-1` datacenter only.
-    - `us-west-2/`: This directory contains the specific configuration files for the `us-west-2` datacenter only.
-    - `us-east-1/`: This directory contains the specific configuration files for the `us-east-1` datacenter only.
+    - `<datacenter>/`: Each directory contains the specific configuration files of the datacenter.